denis-beurive/git/README.md

 > * [Bash Shell PS1: 10 Examples to Make Your Linux Prompt like Angelina Jolie](https://www.thegeekstuff.com/2008/09/bash-shell-ps1-10-examples-to-make-your-linux-prompt-like-angelina-jolie/)
 > * [Bash tips: Colors and formatting (ANSI/VT100 Control sequences)](https://misc.flogisoft.com/bash/tip_colors_and_formatting)

+## Read a "rebase" conflict message

+    $ git checkout feature
+    $ git rebase master
+    Fusion automatique de path/to/file
+    CONFLIT (contenu) : Conflit de fusion dans path/to/file
+    error: impossible d'appliquer 3959352... the commit message...
+    Resolve all conflicts manually, mark them as resolved with "git add/rm <conflicted_files>", then run "git rebase --continue".
+    You can instead skip this commit: run "git rebase --skip".
+    To abort and get back to the state before "git rebase", run "git rebase --abort". impossible d'appliquer 3959352... the commit message...

+You are applying the commit `3959352` (from master) to the `HEAD` of `feature`:

+    master/3959352 ---> HEAD/feature

 ## Find the commits that are in a branch, but not in another one

 Find the commit that are in `BRANCH1` but not in `BRANCH2`